I was getting tired waiting for gocomics to open up the Thursday page, and started looking for jokes about many of us. Topic? Age.

 So chocolate is good for both smallpox and attacks from Dementors.
 Nice.

-Pickled Pete over 1 year ago
+Pickled Pete about 2 years ago

 A Canadian visits America and gets held at gunpoint by a stranger.